Why is there more than one clock in the House of Representatives, behind the Speaker's chair?

 Description

 A man in a suit sits in a large green chair in front of a carved wooden screen.
-Two people in black robes sit at a table below him.
-There are books, boxes and sand timers on the table.
+Three people in black robes and wearing face masks sit at a table below him.
+On the other side of a clear scressn there are books and boxes.
+A man in a suit stands at the table, resting his hand on one of the boxes.

 Permission should be sought from DPS AUSPIC for third-party or commercial uses of this image.
 To contact DPS AUSPIC email: auspic@aph.gov.au or phone: 02 6277 3342.